 Much like a mouse, the rat's habit was to quickly snake around the corner and continue along the wall, under our TV stand.
-Mice are small, and move like lightning, so fast that sometimes you're not even sure you actually saw something, Rats are obviously bigger, and therefore not as quick; they take those corners a bit slower.
+Mice are small, and move like lightning, so fast that sometimes you're not even sure you actually saw something.
+Rats are obviously bigger, and therefore not as quick; they take those corners a bit slower.
 They're like the semi-trucks of the rodent family, and of course, they have those long tails which enable you, even if you miss seeing their bodies, to catch a glimpse of the intruder in your house.

 I'm the type of person who tends to do deep dives when presented with a problem.
 I need to understand my enemy, so upon seeing the first rat, I went down the research rabbit hole, and I learned a lot of upsetting things in the process.

-For example, droppings are of course evidence of rats, but "grease marks," left on floorboards by rat traffic, and evidence of gnawing on plaster are also signs.
+For example, droppings are of course evidence of rats, but "grease marks," left on floorboards by rat traffic, and evidence of gnawing on plaster, are also signs.

 Also, the two types of rats most common in North America are Norway rats and roof rats.
-New York City rats are Norway rats, which burrow in gardens and prefer the lower levels of buildings, whereas roof rats make nests in trees and shrubs and enter houses from the sky.
+New York City rats are Norway rats, which burrow in gardens and prefer the lower levels of buildings, whereas roof rats make nests in trees and shrubs and enter houses from above.
 Thank God for small favors.